utwente-scs/fdof-o/README.md

-# fdof-o
+# FAIR Digital Object Framework Ontology

-FAIR Digital Object Framework Ontology
+This repository contains the FAIR Digital Object Framework Ontology.
+This ontology is presented in both OntoUML and OWL versions.